ArturDorfman/interview-prepper/content/guide/javascript.md

      * async: The script is run as soon as it's finished downloading, without blocking the parsing of the HTML document.
      * defer: The script is run only after the entire HTML document has been parsed.

-#### How do you work with architecture and design patterns in JavaScript?
-What specific patterns do you use to structure your code and make it easier to extend?
+[//]: # (#### How do you work with architecture and design patterns in JavaScript?
+What specific patterns do you use to structure your code and make it easier to extend?)

 #### How would you implement a percentage preloader on a site that needs to load images, 3D objects, and additional JSON files?
 A general idea of how we could implement a preloader on a site.
 1. Setup a preloader view
    * This could be a simple div element in your index.html file with a progress bar (or other graphical representation) and some CSS to make it visually appealing.
    ```javascript
    <div id="preloader">
      <div id="loader"></div>